China

 Skills

-Whither Automaion Skills?
+Whither Automation Skills?

 The automation industry is quickly developing a "skills shortage" which will occur after the current generation of engineers retires.
 Where will the new engineers and technicians come from to operate future factories and process automation plants?
-Published by Automation World - March 2008.

 Bush Lied